 - If you want a second opinion from an out-of-network specialist, expect to pay for it out of pocket.

-If you go out-of-network and will be paying cash, be sure to let the provider know when you make your appointment.
+If you go out of network coverage and will be paying cash, be sure to let the provider know when you make your appointment.
 You may be pleasantly surprised to learn that services are discounted for cash payment.

 Need to find a health insurance plan that fits your lifestyle?
 Learn about available plans and shop for competitive quotes here.